WindowsAzure-TrainingKit-RU/Demo-Windows8AndMobileServices/Demo.md

 ﻿<a name="title" />
-# Getting Started with Windows Azure Mobile Services #
+# Getting Started with Windows Azure Mobile Services for Windows Store Apps#

 ---
 <a name="Overview" />